 If you are willing to pay for the full purchase price of your phone up front, you can get either a Simple Choice plan, or save a little money and choose their Simply Prepaid service without a credit check.

 If you do not want to pay the full purchase price of a new smartphone upfront, T-Mobile will require a security deposit.

-A: Today, you can expect to submit to a check of your credit when you apply for a job, sign up for auto insurance, take out a mortgage loan and, of course, when you apply for wireless phone service.
-T-Mobile is no exception.
 The carrier wants to make sure that you have a history of paying for your bills on time.
-If your three-digit credit score is low, T-Mobile will know that you instead have the unfortunate habit of not paying your bills on time.
+If your three-digit credit score is low, (I’d say less than 550) T-Mobile will know that you instead have the unfortunate habit of not paying your bills on time.

-You might even qualify for one of T-Mobile’s more traditional service programs if your score is low.
-Don’t be surprised, though, if you have to pay a security deposit.
-This provides protection to T-Mobile in case you fail to pay your bills; T-Mobile can simply keep your security deposit after canceling your service.
+If your credit score is low, don’t be surprised if you have to pay a security deposit.
+This provides protection to T-Mobile in case you fail to pay your bills T-Mobile can simply keep your security deposit after canceling your service.